A-Emergency Calls During Flood Events

 Additionally, the River Authority has recently completed developing a near real-time flood alert system that provides the City of San Antonio/Bexar County Emergency Operations Center flood predictions to help community first responders better understand what areas will be at the greatest risk during heavy rain events.
 The prediction system will allow for emergency management decisions to be made to help guide the protection of life and property in the Bexar County area.
 Various flood scenarios have also been provided to the emergency managers of Wilson, Karnes, and Goliad counties to help with community preparations and response to the slower moving, yet still dangerous, river flooding possibilities for these southern basin communities.

 Finally, since government collaboration and funding will not likely be able to solve all flooding challenges, it is also recommended that individuals learn more about flood risk in their area.
 The River Authority’s Floodplain Viewer engages users in an interactive floodplain map, displaying FEMA’s National Flood Hazard Layer data.
-The Risk MAP viewer created by the River Authority allows a property owner to determine the level of flood risk across the life of the 30-year mortgage.
+The Risk MAP viewer created by the River Authority allows a property owner to determine the level of flood risk across the life of a 30-year mortgage.
 The River Authority encourages homeowners to assess their home’s flood risk, and for those interested in learning more, the River Authority has information available to the public about the science of flood management and our flood risk engineering studies.